electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

+### Develop Factory Test Firmware ###

+You may develop the tests which will be run on the devices-under-test during the factory process the same way as your application firmware.
+See [Develop Application Firmware](#develop-application-firmware) section.

-### Develop Factory Firmware ###
+### Develop Factory Fixture Firmware ###

 **Note:** you need to have appropriate permission to make use of the impCentral API entities related to pre-production processes.

+The following assumes:
-The following assumes you are making use of the Product created in the use-case above.
+- you are making use of the Product created in the use-case above,
+- you already have the [Factory Test Firmware](#develop-factory-test-firmware) for devices tested during the factory process,
+- you already have the [Application Firmware](#develop-application-firmware) for devices blessed during the factory process.

 1. Create a new directory called, for example, `factory`.

 2. Go to the new directory.

-3. Create a Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-files).
+3. Create a Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG", "MyPreDUTDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-files).

+**UPDATE!!!**
 ```
 > impt project create --pre-factory --product MyProduct --name MyPreFactoryDG
-    --descr "Factory Firmware" --target MyPreProductionDG --create-target
+    --descr "Factory Firmware" --dut MyPreDUTDG --create-dut
+    --target MyPreProductionDG --create-target
     --device-file factory.device.nut --agent-file factory.agent.nut
 Device Group "MyPreProductionDG" is created successfully.
 Device Group "MyPreFactoryDG" is created successfully.